michael-lowe-nz/daily/README.md

 Setting up intelliJ to eslint with the airbnb configuration Pulling apart more jQuery
 Needed to be clicking around the pages of the site more often to detect breakages, page-utils

+**3.8.17**
+Setting up forms, should make better use of generators for next forms project